CanadianZombies/tumblrpost/README.md

 Aside from the config update (yet to come), the only other updates / planned changes for the future are that of bug fixes and possibly optimizations to the source to ensure that it is not bogging down the system it is running on.
-This is obviously the most important part as this is intended to be a seemless/smooth script, hiding away in the background uploading files to twitter for you.
+This is obviously the most important part as this is intended to be a seemless/smooth script, hiding away in the background uploading files to tumblr for you.

+I am going to add instagram into the mix here as well.
+I am applying for a developer api key for instagram.
+The goal being to be able to automatically upload to instagram as well.
+Same files, different queue.
+This is an easy measure for development so long as instagram approves the application.
+As policy has changed for 3rd party application development with instagram, this may be a ways out.